 The Execute operator supports custom operations on any UCF Connector.
 The parameters identify the MDR, the operation, and the operation parameters.

 Defines the UCF Broker URL of your Catalyst server.
-This value defaults to the UCF Broker URL in the Catalyst configuration.
+Defaults to the UCF Broker URL in the Catalyst configuration.

 When using secure Catalyst communications, specify the secure broker URL as: